coderefinery/template-workshop-webpage/content/join.md

 3. European national universities or research institutes from outside the Nordics.
 4. Others

 Therefore it is very important that you use an email address corresponding to your affiliation.
+If you aren't accepted to the Zoom session, you can always attend the stream part.